Linueue/linalg-determinant-calc-js/README.md

 0. Install Node

-Install it in the original site, or if you're in Windows, you can use the ocmmand line, and type,
+Install it in the original site, or if you're in Windows, you can use the command line, and type,

 ```
 winget install OpenJS.NodeJS